SamFu1113/K3s-CodiMD/README.md

 ![image info](photos/docker_illustration.PNG)
 #
 ### Docker architecture
 - Docker uses a client-server architecture.
 The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing my Docker containers.
-The Docker client and daemon can run on the same system,
+The Docker client and daemon can run on the same system, or you can connect

 **Additional information**
 - Docker provides tooling and a platform to manage the lifecycle of my containers: